Republic of Hawaii: Politics

 The President of Hawaii was the head of state and head of government of the Republic of Hawaii.
 The constitution provided that the presidential term of office would be six years and specified that individuals could not be elected to consecutive terms in office.
 The President had the authority to veto legislation, which could be overridden by two-thirds majority in both houses of the legislature, and he was also commander-in-chief of the military.
 The President appointed, subject to the confirmation of the Senate, members of his Cabinet.
 Cabinet members were considered users of both houses of the Legislature, they could participate in proceedings, but could not vote as they were not elected members of the Legislature.
 If the presidency became vacant, the Minister of Foreign Affairs could serve as Acting President until the Legislature voted to elect a successor.

 Article 23 of the constitution of 1894 specifically named Sanford B. Dole as the republic's first President.
 He would also be the nation's only President, as it was annexed by the United States in 1898.
 Upon annexation, Hawaii became a U.S. territory and Dole became its first Governor.

 The republic's Legislature consisted of a senate and a house of representatives.
 Each had fifteen members with the former having six-year terms and the latter only two with the exception of the first legislature which was constitutionally granted a three-year term.
 Appropriation bills originated from the Minister of Finance and were delivered to the Senate.
 The Senate also held the right to confirm presidential appointments and ratify treaties which made it more powerful in every aspect over the lower house.
 It was possible for legislators to concurrently serve as president, Cabinet minister, or Supreme Court justice.

 As royalists had boycotted the republic and refused to take the oath of allegiance to run for office, the American Union Party won every seat in the 1894 and 1897 elections.
 There was also a property requirement of $1500 net worth to vote for Senators, kept from the 1887 constitution, which ran counter to the prevailing trends of that period.
 The 1897 election had the lowest turnout in Hawaii's history with less than one percent of the population going to the polls.
 The new Republic Constitution allowed only men that were natural born citizens of the Hawaiian Kingdom, or naturalized Citizens of the Kingdom to vote in the new Republic.
-This eliminated most all Japanese, Chinese, Portuguese, and European immigrants from voting.
+This eliminated most Japanese, Chinese, Portuguese, and European immigrants from voting.
 As a result, Native Hawaiians had a two-thirds majority voting block and were the highest represented group in the Republic Legislature.
 The Speaker of the House of the Republic was also a Hawaiian, John Lot Kaulukoʻu.